Julius Sumner Miller: Television

 Q32: A juggler comes to a footbridge of rather flimsy design.
 He has in hand four balls.
 The maximum load is no more than the juggler himself and one ball.
 Can he get across the bridge by juggling the balls, always having at most one ball in the hand (and three in the air)?

 A: No. A falling ball exerts a force on the hand greater than its own weight.
 Rather, a "thrown" ball exerts greater force than a "held" one.
 That is, the additional force equal and opposite to that imparted to a flung ball, in addition to the juggler's mass, would exceed the bridge's tolerance (the bridge can tolerate a juggler and held ball, but not the additional downward force associated with forcing a ball "up").

 Miller appeared as "The Professor" in the Canadian series The Hilarious House of Frightenstein (1971), in a 4- to 5-minute segment each episode where he demonstrated physics experiments and explained the principles involved.

-In 1974 Miller made The Professor and the Enquiring Minds in Australia that was shown on the 7 network stations.
-This consisted of a panel of three school students who were peppered with questions about what they expected to happen in the experiment Miller then conducted, and were then asked to explain the results of the experiment.
+In 1974, Miller made The Professor and the Enquiring Minds in Australia, which was shown on the 7 network stations.
+This consisted of a panel of three school students who were peppered with questions about what they expected to happen in the experiment Miller then conducted, and were then asked to explain the experiment's results.

 In the 1970s, Miller was also an occasional guest on The Tonight Show Starring Johnny Carson in the United States.